dialpad/dialtone/packages/dialtone-vue3/.github/CONTRIBUTING.md

 Storybook does not support documentation of functions by default, however we have a custom solution to this problem.
 [TypeDoc](https://typedoc.org/) can generate documentation for functions as markdown files, and then we can include these markdown files in our storybook mdx files.
 See the functions folder in the root of the project.
-To generate the function documentation run `npm run build:documentation:functions`.
+To generate the function documentation run `pnpm run build:documentation:functions`.
 This will not happen automatically when you are running the server locally so you must do this manually to get function documentation to update locally.
 Currently all (non-test) javascript files within the common folder will have md generated for them.
 The files will then be output in `functions/generated/modules` folder and you can then include them in your MDX files within the "functions"